benwerd/technology-assessment/Rubric.md

 - If this software captures data, how easy is it to transport that data to a different vendor whenever you choose?
 - To what extent does using this software tether your organization's strategy to the vendor's business policies?
 - Does this software depend on a third-party login (e.g., a Google account)?
+- Does it integrate with other software you use?

 ## Values